-We will cover a temporary supply of your drug during the first 90 days of your membership in the plan.
-This temporary supply will be for a maximum of a 30 day supply.
-If your prescription is written for fewer days, we allow multiple fills to provide up to a maximum of a 30-day supply of medication.
+We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new and during the first 90 days of the calendar year if you were in the plan last year.
+This temporary supply will be for a maximum of a 30-day supply.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30-day supply of medication.
 The prescription must be filled at a network pharmacy.

-• For those members who were in the plan last year and reside in a long-term care (LTC) facility:
+• For those members who are new or who were in the plan last year and reside in a long-term care (LTC) facility:

-We will cover a temporary supply of your drug during the first 90 days of the calendar year in the plan.
+We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you are new and during the first 90 days of the calendar year if you were in the plan last year.
 The total supply will be for a maximum of a 91-98 day supply.
 If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 91-98 day supply of medication.
 (Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)